 The field guide will also be opportunistic all though the day, identifying other sites of potential VAFer interest within our territory from various eras and touching on various themes.
 We’ll liberally seed this part of the city with volunteers to help orient you, and street-side opportunities for food and snacks will be plentiful.
 Registration will provide SEPTA day-passes for easily traversing the city on subways and buses, and getting from and back to West Philadelphia.
 Dinner Friday night will be on your own, with a plethora of possibilities within easy reach.

 Organizers: Jeffrey Cohen, Bernie Herman, Francesca Ammon, Amy Hillier, Jillian Galle

 Saturday’s paper sessions will be followed by the banquet, the Glassie Award, and dancing.
 All of these events will be held on the University of Pennsylvania campus in Houston Hall, the oldest student union building in the United States.

 Pre- and Post-Conference Attractions

 On Tuesday, May 28 and Wednesday, May 29th, the Graduate Program in Historic Preservation at PennDesign, the Architectural Archives at Penn, Rutgers University, and the University of Sydney are hosting a two-day symposium, The Cultural Value of Everyday Places, in honor of Richard W. Longstreth.
-A link to registration and more information will be made available.
+Click here to register for this event.